ome/omero-cli-transfer/README.md

 # omero-cli-transfer
 An OMERO CLI plugin for creating and using transfer packets between OMERO servers.

 Transfer packets contain objects and annotations.
-This project creates a zip file from an object (Project/Dataset/Image) containing all original files necessary to create the images in that object, plus an XML file detailing the links between entities, annotations and ROIs thereof.
+This project creates a zip file from an object (Project, Dataset, Image, Screen, Plate) containing all original files necessary to create the images in that object, plus an XML file detailing the links between entities, annotations and ROIs thereof.

 The CLI plugin add the subcommand `transfer`, which in its turn has two further subcommands `omero transfer pack` and `omero transfer unpack`.
 Both subcommands (pack and unpack) will use an existing OMERO session created via CLI or prompt the user for parameters to create one.